meilisearch/specifications/text/0117-typo-tolerance-settings-api.md

 - Required: False
 - Default: `[]`

-`disableOnWords` disable the typo tolerance feature for a set of search query terms.
+`disableOnWords` disable the typo tolerance feature on a list of search query terms.

 #### 3.1.3.4.
 Example